gpilab/gpilab.github.io/content/pages/1_install.md

     pip install gpilab
     ```

-    Python 3.9 currently provides the "smoothest" running GPI, but you can also install with Python 3.7 or 3.8.

 4. **Running GPI** - GPI is now installed and ready to use.
 Run it with the command `gpi`.
 When starting from a new terminal, remember that you will first need to activate the environment `gpi_env` using `conda activate gpi_env`.